 The way we build our towns and cities affects everyone and has a profound impact on the way we live our lives.
 Designed well, they can positively affect our lives and the well-being of all people and communities.
-In Australia, the impact of an increasing population and climate change raise challenges for everyone’s future, and means that getting it right is a responsibility we must all share.
+In Australia, the impact of an increasing population and climate change raise challenges for everyone’s future, and means that getting our communities right is a responsibility we must all share.

-Prince’s Trust Australia’s is committed to helping people and communities create better places to live by showcasing new exemplar developments and championing sustainable urbanism through education and training programs.
+The Prince’s Trust Australia is committed to helping people and communities create better places to live by showcasing new exemplar developments and championing sustainable urbanism through education and training programs.
 Prince’s Trust Australia aims to inspire developers, builders, governments and design professionals to be a leaders in sustainable place making and community building.